 4.9 Respect for Intent of Parties; Economic Effects on Sale.
-If the parties denominate their transaction as a sale and state their intent that it be a sale will this automatically be respected or will a court enquire into the economic characteristics of the transaction?
+If the parties describe their transaction in the relevant documents as an outright sale and explicitly state their intention that it be treated as an outright sale, will this description and statement of intent automatically be respected or will a court enquire into the economic characteristics of the transaction?
 If the latter, what economic characteristics of a sale, if any, might prevent the sale from being perfected?
-Among other things, to what extent may the seller retain: (a) credit risk; (b) interest rate risk; (c) control of collections of receivables; or (d) a right of repurchase/redemption without jeopardising perfection?
+Among other things, to what extent may the seller retain:

+(a) credit risk; (b) interest rate risk; (c) control of collections of receivables; or (d) a right of repurchase/redemption without jeopardising perfection?

 Any transaction could be recharacterised based on its economic characteristics regardless of the parties' designation of a transaction as a sale or any statement of such intent, on the other hand, economic characteristics of a sale will not prevent the sale from being perfected, unless the characteristics hinder the nature of the transaction and result in recharacterisation thereof.
 In other words, under Japanese law, provided a transaction is not recharacterised as a loan or any other transaction, economic characteristics will not prevent a sale from being perfected.
-On the other hand, any characteristics (which may include the seller retaining too much credit risk, interest rate risk or control over the receivables) that is inconsistent with the characteristics of sales transactions may result in recharacterisation; in this connection, retaining a right of repurchase/redemption could be viewed as generally making the transaction as being susceptible to recharacterisation.
+On the other hand, any characteristics (which may include the seller retaining too much credit risk, interest rate risk or control over the receivables) that are inconsistent with the characteristics of sales transactions may result in recharacterisation; in this connection, retaining a right of repurchase/redemption could be viewed as generally making the transaction susceptible to recharacterisation.

-- 4.10 Continuous Sales of Receivables.
-Can the seller agree in an enforceable manner (at least prior to its insolvency) to continuous sales of receivables (i.e., sales of receivables as and when they arise)? - It is possible for the seller to agree to continuous sales of receivables in an enforceable manner (at least prior to its insolvency), however, such continuous sales would be subject to the insolvency officials' right to rescind.
+4.10 Continuous Sales of Receivables.
+Can the seller agree in an enforceable manner to continuous sales of receivables (i.e., sales of receivables as and when they arise)?
+Would such an agreement survive and continue to transfer receivables to the purchaser following the seller's insolvency?

+It is possible for the seller to agree to continuous sales of receivables in an enforceable manner, however, such continuous sales would be subject to the insolvency officials' right to rescind.